dry-rb/dry-operation/docsite/source/design-pattern.html.md

 This behavior allows for clean composition of operations while handling potential failures at each step.

+By expressing this behaviour via `#step`, dry-operation lets you intermingle ordinary Ruby code in between steps as required.

 ### Railway Oriented Programming

 The design of dry-operation closely follows the concept of [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/), a way of structuring code that's especially useful for dealing with a series of operations that may fail.